Couples therapy

 When choosing a therapy app for couples, look for features that match your goals.
 Helpful elements might include guided communication exercises, options for live therapy sessions, therapist profiles with credentials, clear pricing, strong privacy protections, and tools that support conflict resolution, emotional attunement, and ongoing connection.
 The app should be easy to navigate and feel comfortable for both partners to use.

-How much do the best couples therapy apps cost?
+How much do couples therapy apps cost?

 The cost of couples therapy apps varies widely.
 Some offer lower-priced self-guided plans, while others include weekly or monthly live sessions with licensed therapists and are priced closer to traditional therapy.
 Most apps use a subscription model, and the total cost depends on the level of support, how many live sessions you use, and whether messaging-only or live-session features are included.